eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 ![updateReports](../docs/Images/image2023-1-11_9-49-15.jpg)

-In this endpoint, it is received as a parameter the CompanyUser and an ReportDTO that will be used to be upated.
+In this endpoint, it is received as a parameter the CompanyUser and an ReportDTO that will be used to be updated.
 It is used to update an ReportDTO related to the CompanyUser parameter received.

 The method 1.1.1 getOrCreate will receive the parameter CompanyUser, and will do a verification if that user is already created.
 If not it will create that user.